kovasz/neO/README.md

-# networkOptimizer 1.0
+# neO 1.1

 Sensor network optimizer by portfolio SAT+SMT solving

-To execute as Python script: python networkOptimizer.py --help
+To execute as Python script: python neO.py --help

-To compile into executable: python setup.py build
+To statically compile into an executable: build.sh

 See the COPYING file for license and copying information.